 - Cost of living: An interesting website which helps you get a rough estimate about what you should expect your minimum cost of living to be in Ireland was shared on one of our forum topics.
 The Minimum Income Standard Calculator can be found at http://www.misc.ie/

 - Foreign Exchange Rates: For reference purposes my exchange rate website of choice is xe.com.
 However, if you are transferring money via wire transfer, or depositing foreign currency into an account in Ireland, my experience has been that you will get a worse rate than you'll see online.
 If you're transferring money to Ireland, I recommend using CurrencyFair.com.
 From them you will receive a far more favourable rate than a bank will give you, which can make a big difference when transferring sizable chunks of cash.
 I have used this service numerous times, sending money both to and from Ireland/USA.
 The service is safe, fast, intuitive, and I got a great exchange rate every time.
-Also, you will be pleased to know, that by signing up for the service by clicking through via the link above, you will receive a free transfer.

 - Quick Tips: